 In workplaces around the world, the digital revolution is well underway.

-In most workplaces, that is – as we explored in an earlier post, many organisations are still hesitant to embrace change.
+In most workplaces, that is – as we explored in an earlier post, are still hesitant to embrace change.
 Instead, they’re opting to hold onto hard copies, jot down notes, and share information ‘the good old-fashioned way’ rather than work with digital files or foreign concepts like the Cloud.

 Outdated systems are struggling